 Science Daily: Super-Sticky 'Ultra-Bad' Cholesterol Revealed in People at High Risk of Heart Disease

 In brief the finding is this: LDL becomes dangerous when it becomes glycated--i.e. when sugar molecules become bonded to it.
 When that happens it is more likely to stick to the artery walls.
 It is very likely given the correlation between heart attack and A1c that LDL becomes dangerously glycated at a rate that corresponds to the rate at which hemoglobin becomes glycosylated--which is what the A1c measures.
 (Glycosylation is permanent glycation.)

-Your first step should be to buy a blood sugar meter and test your blood sugar using the technique discussed here:
+Your first step in lowering your blood sugar to levels that will fight heart disease should be to buy a blood sugar meter and test your blood sugar using the technique discussed here:

 Am I Diabetic, how to test your own blood sugar to find out.

 If you see your blood sugars rising over Normal Blood Sugar levels use the following technique to bring them back down to the levels that do not correlate with heart disease:

 How to Get Your Blood Sugar Under Control.

 If dietary change cannot give you normal readings, it may be time to ask your doctor for help.
 Metformin has been shown to be an effective and appropriate drug for prediabetes.
 In addition, the followup study to the UKPDS found that metformin is by far the most effective diabetes drug in terms of its ability to reduce cardiovascular risk over time.

 10-Year Follow-up of Intensive Glucose Control in Type 2 Diabetes.
 Rury R. Holman et al. NEJM,Volume 359:1577-1589, October 9, 2008, Number 15